Submission management startup Submittable raises $5M

 Since then, the startup has expanded to work with a variety of organizations on managing digital content, including résumés, applications and contest entries, with customers including TEDx, The New Yorker and Stanford University.

-The next step is building out what FitzGerald call an “opportunities marketplace.”
+The next step is building out what FitzGerald calls an “opportunities marketplace.”
 In its current form, that means Submittable can algorithmically generate recommendations for writers and filmmakers about where they should submit their work.

 “Our core belief has always been that the muscle that you use … to create your story is a totally different muscle to getting it published, promoting yourself, doing all that undignified work,” FitzGerald said.
 “Submittable’s goal is make it effortless for the writer, for the creator to find opportunity.”